spacetelescope/crds/docs/doc/source/installation.rst

 the certify tool is modified as "code" on the servers first.
 Hence distributed versions of CRDS will not reflect ongoing type changes.

-It should be noted that the test server is only visible on site,  not on the open internet.
-Without VPN,  the test servers are not usable off site.
+**NOTE:** the test server is only visible on-site,  not on the internet.
+Without VPN or port forwarding,  the test servers are not usable off site.

 Setup for Offsite Use